18F/imls-pi-stack/README.md

+# This repository has moved.

+We have moved development to [https://github.com/IMLS/estimating-wifi](https://github.com/IMLS/estimating-wifi) -- please follow there for further updates on this project.

 # IMLS Pi Stack

 Pi Stack is a pilot project to automate the monitoring of wifi usage via low-cost and open source tools.